 A baby typically weighs 7.5 lbs. at birth, according to midwivesonline.com.
 The placenta weighs 1.5 lbs. and amniotic fluid weighs 1.8 lbs.
 You lose these immediately.
 But the average woman will store around 9 lbs. of fat to give her energy for breastfeeding, the weight of her breasts will increase by about a pound, an extra 2.5 lbs of fluid will stay in her body and the volume of her blood will add 2.5 lbs. onto her weight.

 You may be keen to shed pregnancy-related weight, but patience is key.
 If you rush it, your health could suffer.
 It takes 40 weeks to put on all this weight, and it could take another 40 weeks to lose it in a healthy way.
 In the first two weeks, you will probably lose 8 to 20 lbs. as your body clears out excess fluid, and after that a pound or two a week is a healthy rate at which to lose weight.

 To shed weight gained during pregnancy, the Mayo Clinic recommends eating small meals throughout the day rather than three large ones, which will help to boost your metabolism, but warns not to cut back on fruit and vegetables.
 These provide your body with vital nutrients and break up fatty deposits.
-Cut out junk food and refined carbohydrates such as white bread.
+Cut out highly processed foods and refined carbohydrates such as white bread.
 Choose whole grain cereals, bread and pasta, and lean meats such as turkey, chicken and flank steak, and eat healthy snacks such as nuts, raisins and wheat crackers.
 Instead of soda, juice or alcohol, drink around 10 glasses of water a day.
 You will cut out hundreds of calories this way.

 Check with your doctor, but you should be able to begin exercise 4 to 8 weeks after pregnancy.
 Start with a short walk with the baby and increase the distance every day.
 Take the stairs instead of the elevator, exercise with other new moms, or take turns while one of you looks after the babies and the other hits the gym.